fuongfotfet/LinkedIn-Recruitment-Insights/README.md

 # LinkedIn-Recruitment-Insights

 ## Overview
-This project was developed during my internship at Vietcombank, focusing on analyzing talent gaps in Vietnam's largest bank, particularly within the **IT and Data teams**.
+This project was developed during my internship at Vietcombank as a **Data Analyst**, focusing on analyzing talent gaps in Vietnam's largest bank, particularly within the **IT and Data teams**.

 Additionally, I built a **CV Scanner App** powered by **Gemini Pro** to streamline the hiring process.
 Thank you for checking out my work! 😊